Ravenswood patients may now obtain the COVID-19 vaccine.

 Yes.
 Community vaccine clinics are no longer being held.

 05. If I am a registered patient of Ravenswood or MayView Clinics, do I need to make an appointment to receive a COVID-19 vaccine?

 Yes.
-When the vaccine becomes available, patients will have to make appointments to receive it.
+Patients will have to make appointments to receive the vaccine.